-Peeling skin syndrome (PSS) type B, also known as peeling skin disease (PSD), is a rare inflammatory form of ichthyosis characterized by superficial patchy peeling of the entire skin with underlying erythroderma, pruritus, and atopy.
+Peeling skin syndrome (PSS) type B, also known as peeling skin disease (PSD), is a rare inflammatory form of ichthyosis (see this term) characterized by superficial patchy peeling of the entire skin with underlying erythroderma, pruritus, and atopy.

 The prevalence is unknown; the disease is rare with approximately 30 families reported in the literature to date.

 Skin anomalies manifest at birth or shortly thereafter.
 Patients show painless widespread, superficial asymptomatic and spontaneous peeling.
-Peeling of the skin consists of exfoliative white flakes of variable shape and size that evolves to mildly erythematous denuded areas with a peeling border.
+Peeling of the skin consists of exfoliative white flakes of variable shape and size that evolves into mildly erythematous denuded areas with a peeling border.
 Palms and soles are spared or may show redness and mild skin thickening or hyperlinearity.
 Underlying erythroderma is present.
 Seasonal variations are generally observed.
-Pruritus is frequent and often severe, with exacerbation with warm temperatures.
+Pruritus is frequent and often severe, and is exacerbated with warm temperatures.
 In most cases, hair can be easily plucked (hair-anchoring deficiency).
-Mild to moderate nail changes are sometimes reported (koilonychias, onycholysis, thickness, yellowish appearance).
+Mild to moderate nail changes are sometimes reported (koilonychia, onycholysis, thickness, yellowish appearance).
 Atopic manifestations are frequent (e.g. food allergies, episodes of angioedema, urticaria and asthma) and Staphylococcus aureus skin infections are reported.
-Patients are either in good general health but may present with mild failure to thrive.
+Patients are usually in good general health but may present with mild failure to thrive.

 Mutations have been reported in the CDSN gene (6p21.3) encoding corneodesmosin, an adhesive protein specific to corneodesmosomes, the structures responsible for maintaining stratum corneum integrity.
 Most of these mutations (single nucleotide substitutions or deletions) result in total absence of the mutated protein in the epidermis which leads to impaired cell-cell adhesion, detachment of the epidermal corneal layers and disruption of the epidermal barrier that leads to increased penetration of allergens into the epidermis and an abnormal inflammatory response.